iherman/respec-reqhandling/README.md

 ```

-where the space is a non-breaking space; `i` is a number starting by 1 and increased for each requirement in document order (regardless of the document’s section numbers).
+where the space is a non-breaking space, and `i` is a number starting by 1 and increased for each requirement in document order (regardless of the document’s section numbers).
 This string will be referred to, in what follows, as the [“title”](id:title) of the requirement.

 ####  [Storing requirement data in an external file](id:storage)

-If the URI of the document is expanded in the browser (i.e., in the address bar) by adding the fragment identifier `#saveReqs`, a dialogue pops up, offering the storage of the file in the form of a javascript file.
-This file should be used in case the requirements are referred to in _another_ document.
+If the URI of the document is expanded in the browser (e.g., in the address bar) by adding the fragment identifier `#saveReqs`, a dialogue pops up offering the storage of the file in the form of a javascript file.
+This file should be used in case the requirements are referred to from _another_ document.

 ### [Referring to requirements](id:referring)